How A Spending Log Might Help You Save Money

 Creating Your Spending Log

-If you're already planning your wedding, take a look at five ways marriage can change your finances.
+If you’re planning a wedding, you may also want to take a look at how marriage can affect personal finances.